Macro Calculator

 Keto (5C/25P/70F)

 The ketogenic preset restricts carbohydrates to approximately 20-50g per day, forcing the body into ketosis where it primarily burns fat for fuel.
-This approach can be effective for weight loss and may benefit certain medical conditions.
-However, it requires careful planning to ensure adequate fiber and micronutrient intake.
+This approach can be effective for weight loss and may benefit certain medical conditions., it requires careful planning to ensure adequate fiber and micronutrient intake.
 The adaptation period (keto flu) typically lasts 1-2 weeks.

 High Protein (40C/40P/20F)